 Love to all,

-Rohit Kanhai, USA
+Rohit Kanhai,

 My heart is full at the passing of our sister, warrior, scholar, stalwart, friend.
 I spoke highly of Andaiye and Red Thread at a lecture I gave at St. Annes College, Oxford two weeks ago, how young feminists looked up to Red Thread and Andaiye and how they transcended the generational divide.
 I reread her Lucille Mathurin lecture and several other pieces, in preparation.
 I came away with a greater appreciation for always striving and being self aware, for the necessity for reflexivity and constructive, critical engagement.